Megachurch: Americas

 In 2010, the Hartford Institute's database listed more than 1,300 megachurches in the United States.
 About 50 churches on the list had average attendance exceeding 10,000, and one had 47,000.
 On one weekend in November 2015, around one in ten Protestant churchgoers in the U.S.—about 5 million people—attended service in a megachurch.
 Some 3,000 individual Catholic Church parishes have 2,000 or more attendants for an average Sunday Mass, but they are not called megachurches as that is a Protestant term.

 In the United States, the phenomenon has more than quadrupled in the two decades to 2017.

+During the 20th century, Evangelical and Pentecostal churches attracted many rural migrants living in metropolises in Latin America that converted from Catholicism.
+Although much of this growth has been due to individual small congregations, megachurches have grown in popularity with middle and upper class Latin Americans as well as younger people in the region.
+Some of the largest megachurches in the region include Misión Cristiana Elim, Primera Iglesia Metodista Pentecostal, Igreja da Paz, and Batista da Lagoinha.